justinyuchi/Machine-Learning/Clustering_Stock_Returns/README.md

 ## Visualization

-From the graph below, I compare the results from two clustering methods:

 - **PCA + K-means**
   - Represented by colored regions (Clusters A to J) as shown in the upper-left legend ("Clusters (PCA & K-means)").
   - Stocks are grouped based on their principal component scores, reflecting contemporaneous co-movement.